overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 ### jsonPath

-The `jsonPath` field specifies the JSON path needed to extract nested data from Elasticsearch documents.
-This field is used to define the path to data that is nested within arrays.
+The `jsonPath` field specifies the JSON path to extract nested data from Elasticsearch documents.
+This field defines the path to data nested within arrays.

 For example, suppose we have an Elasticsearch document structured like this: